open-telemetry/opentelemetry-specification/specification/api-propagators.md

 - `HTTPTextFormat` is used to inject and extract a value as text into carriers that travel in-band across process boundaries.

+Each language SHOULD provide a way to differentiate `SpanContext` and `DistributedContext` formats.
+This can be done with providing two sets of APIs (e.g `TracingPropagator` vs.
+`DistributedContextPropagator`), using generics, etc.

 ## Binary Format

 `BinaryFormat` is a formatter to serialize and deserialize a value into a binary format.